When you use meditation for intuition you will learn to hear your inner voice.

 So while intuition is hugely important it should still be challenged.

 But here’s the good thing about using meditation for intuition.
-It makes you more conscious of intuition.
-And because you’re more conscious you can choose when to follow your intuition and when not to.
-So meditation helps with both sides of intuition.
+It makes you more conscious of your gut instinct.
+And because you’re more conscious you can choose when to follow your it and when not to.
+So mindfulness helps with both sides of intuition.

-Whenever I speak to my students about using their intuition, there are always three tips I give.
+Whenever I speak to my students about using their gut instinct, there are always three tips I give.

 I’ll discuss meditation for intuition in just a moment.
 But first, here are a few other important tips.

 For instance, people who think negatively of others are usually duped by an overly negative intuition.
 By writing down their intuitive thoughts, they become aware of just how often their negative intuition is interfering with their lives.
-They can then take steps to change this (for instance, by using mindfulness based cognitive behavioral therapy)
+They can then take steps to change this.
+One way is by keeping a journal

 2. Silence your inner critic